Tenancy Setup & Management

 The rental market has evolved dramatically over the last twenty years.
 Tenants no longer visit high street agents to browse property brochures in the window, that time has now gone and adverts would be out of date.
 Tenants search online, scroll through listings on their phones or laptops, and make viewing decisions within seconds.
 Your digital listing is competing for the attention of renters in a crowded marketplace.

-According to Rightmove, the UK's largest property portal, the average rental listing receives its highest engagement within the first 48 hours of going live, renters often target newer listings.
+Industry data consistently shows that rental listings on the major UK portals receive their highest engagement within the first 48 hours of going live, with renters preferentially clicking through newer listings before they are buried in the feed.
 After that, visibility drops sharply and does not return to peak.
 This means your listing needs to work hard for you from the moment it goes live, with compelling copy, high-quality images, and all the details tenants need to make a decision.

 Understanding your target tenant